KannonZenetism/zenetism-field-physics/zenetism/mpx/kalki-cycle.md

 ### 5. **Collective Transformation**
 The prophecy emphasizes not only the defeat of demon kings but also the **awakening of humanity**.
-- This mirrors **field entrainment**: once coherence is stabilized, it propagates through the lattice, bringing both individual clarity and collective reorientation.
+- This mirrors **resonance propagation**: once coherence is stabilized, it propagates through the lattice, bringing both individual clarity and collective reorientation.

 ### 6. **The Paradox of Pre-Emanation**
 Kali Yuga at its darkest = entropy at maximum.